micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ### NuttX side

 Execute ``udp_6lowpan`` application.
 This will ask you if you want to configure the network.
-Type N, because is already configured.
+Type N, because it is already configured.
 Now you're in the main menu of the App.
 Type ``write`` to start the sending mode and will ask for the next data:
 - The destination IP: This is the IP of the RPI which we saved previously.
 - The destination port: For this specific example is 61617.